Sailboat Solar – Series vs Parallel & Shading

 After seeing the results of this test we’ll make sure the solar panels are aligned parallel with the boom and NOT perpendicular.
 With the shade from the boom, it’s better to have it over one panel and not two.
 Depending on the size of the shadow the boom casts, it could knock out each panel it covers.
 Our boom sticks out so far it will likely cover two panels if they were installed perpendicular.

 The Solar Solution For Us

 I’ve researched stackable MPPT controllers and I think that would be our best solution.
-“Stacking” the controllers allows us to put less panels on each solar controller.
+“Stacking” the controllers allows us to put fewer panels on each solar controller.
 Which would help reduce the power loss from shading.
 But, that is all a little ways out and may not be necessary so, we’ll cross that solar bridge when we get to it.

-This test was a real eye opener and learning experience for us, as I’m sure you could see in the video.
+This test was a real eye-opener and learning experience for us, as I’m sure you could see in the video.
 Until solar panels become more technically advanced to better deal with shading, we will rarely see the maximum performance out of them on our sailboat, which really is a bummer.

-If you have your own shading, wiring or solar install story please share it in the comments below.
-We can all learn from each others discoveries, tests and experience.
+If you have your own shading, wiring, or solar install story please share it in the comments below.
+We can all learn from each other’s discoveries, tests, and experience.

 Want more details on the solar products we use?

 - All things Off The Grid here: gonewiththewynns.com/living-off-grid-rv-sailboat

 Equipment used to film this video:

 Disclaimer – This test is not perfect and we are not solar experts.
 We share our experiences and what we learn from them.
 This is not sponsored nor have we been compensated in any way to share this information.